-The school’s women’s team, which started in 1999, played in the ECAC East.
-The men’s team played in ACHA Division II.
+The school’s varsity women’s team, which started in 1999, played in the ECAC East.
+The varsity men’s team played in ACHA Division II and will continue to do so as a club team.

 The school said the weight of a 41-sport athletics department was heavy even before today’s tough economic times.